ePortfolios: Purpose and Composition

 - Certificates (volunteer work, languages, academic awards)

-- Memberships in organizations and associations
+- Memberships in organizations

 - Newspaper articles